ges134/indicator-calculation/README.md

 - `environmental-comparison-matrix.csv`: The comparison matrix for the environmental sustainability pillar.
 - `explained-variance.csv`: The explained variance of each computed principal componenent.
 - `independance_degree.csv`: The degree of independance between each indicators.
+- `jacknifed-dataset.csv`: The dataset of the jacknifed data.
 - `merged.csv`: The merged dataset.
 - `scores.csv`: The scores of each indicator in the Likert scale.
 - `social-comparison-matrix.csv`: The comparison matrix for the social sustanibility pillar.